 You might not even notice when your content becomes less engaging to the reader.
 That’s why it’s important not to forget to use writing hooks in your blogs.

 One very exceptional quality about great writers is that they make the readers want to continue going on and on when they write.
+They can even hook their readers using subheadings.
 That is the level you should aim to reach as a writer.

 The idea is to ensure they understand where you are headed with your work.
 When they read the first line, they should want to continue learning more about what you have to say.